-Unpermitted development consisting of the removal of major vegetation, including the trimming and removal of trees that supported active heron and egret nesting and roosting areas has occurred on the subject property without a CDP.
-The unpermitted development that is the subject of this Cease and Desist Order meets the definition of "development" contained in Section 30106 of the Coastal Act and Section 245.04 of the City of Hunting Beach LCP.
+Unpermitted development consisting of the removal of major vegetation, including the trimming and removal of trees that support active heron and egret nesting and roosting areas has occurred on the subject property without a CDP.
+The unpermitted development that is the subject of this Consent Order meets the definition of "development" contained in Section 30106 of the Coastal Act and Section 245.04 of the City of Hunting Beach LCP.